SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 `limit pollution` was specified to avoid "pollution limits".
 * The OSPAR convention is the Convention for the protection of the marine environment of the North-East Atlantic, and covers the prevention and elimination of pollution.
 * The Water Framework Directive and Marine Strategy Framework Directives from the EU, and covers pollution and marine litter (respectively) as one of their topics.
+The Barcelona convention refers to the Mediterranean.
 * Global Programme of Action for the Protection of the Marine Environment from Land-based Activities is hosted by the UN environment program, and is an intergovernmental action program.
 * MARPOL is the International convention for the prevention of pollution from ships (International Maritime Organization)